numpy/numpy/doc/source/reference/arrays.nditer.cython.rst

-Putting the inner loop in cython
+Putting the inner loop in Cython
 ================================

 Those who want really good performance out of their low level operations